shreyaballijepalli/Business-visibility-bot/chatbot/README.md

 A chatbot with conversation and personalization using IBM API.

-Go to the repository and you can run the application using the command: node app
+You can run the application using the command: node app

 The database is empty.
 So initially for logging in you need to register yourselves first.
 You can login after registering.